 Experimental design for ambulatory EEG

-To get around the problem of noisy data, often the best approach is to reserve ‘artefact-free’ time-windows in the recording.
+To get around the problem of noisy data, often the best approach is to reserve ‘artifact-free’ time-windows in the recording.
 For instance, a common scenario for ambulatory EEG would be to record EEG data from a participant while they move around and interact with items (think of a study of shopping behavior in a supermarket, or a developmental study with children).
-While there may be a great deal of movement at certain points in the recording, the analysis focuses on the moments which are free of artefacts.
+While there may be a great deal of movement at certain points in the recording, the analysis focuses on the moments which are free of artifacts.

 Experimental design can therefore ensure that there are moments of little activity from which to record from – when a participant stops to look at a supermarket shelf for example, or when a child is (finally!) still.

 This also raises the question of which EEG hardware is best suited to ambulatory settings.
-NeuroElectrics headsets have the advantage of being fitted with a headcap, somewhat restricting the amount of movement to the electrodes.
+Neuroelectrics headsets have the advantage of being fitted with a headcap, somewhat restricting the amount of movement to the electrodes.
 They can also be fitted with a variety of electrode types which can help in the speed of application or signal quality.

 Repeated measures, in which the participants are exposed to the same stimulus, and different sections of the data can be collected each time, can be used to generate a complete picture of the neural responses throughout the entire stimulus exposure duration.

 This means, for example, that the EEG data for the first 10 seconds of the first stimulus exposure could be complemented with the subsequent 10 seconds from the second stimulus exposure.
 If averaged over enough trials and participants, a general view of participant responses can be reliably constructed.

 This also applies to within-participant experiment designs – it’s more valid to compare like-to-like in experiments.
 This means in essence that comparing the reactions of participants to stimulus A with their reactions to stimulus B is more valid than comparing the reactions of two different groups of participants.